davrec72/clang-meta/README.md

 1) no parallel code to maintain -- new parse-able keywords etc. are automatically supported, and
 2) Implementers needn't answer to complaints about what is or is not injectible.

-Not to mention that it is dirt-simple to understand, and it seems to me there may be problems that ONLY metaparsing can solve; see how I use it to implement constexpr containers, for example.
+Not to mention that it is dirt-simple to understand, and there seem to be problems that ONLY metaparsing can solve; see how I use it to implement constexpr containers, for example.

 ### Source code